Authors Note: Yo. I've decided to upload the first chapter of my ZnT story so I can see what you all think of it.

 A Junior Adept was the lowest rank in the Ministry's hierarchy.
 They were generally assistants, clerks and general workhorses for the more senior ranks.
 All ranks in the Ministry were shown by an enchanted pendant that had the Seiman (Seal of Abe no Seimei) carved into it.

-The pendant changed colour depending on a persons rank.
+The pendant changed colour depending on the rank of the one who owned it.
 A Junior Adept was signified by a pale jade, which would shift to a deep jade upon promotion to a Senior Adept.
 At that point, the wearer would have to consider in which direction their career (and magical studies) would go.

 Saito hadn't though of which direction his career would take yet, but he knew that it would not have anything to do with divination or fortune-telling.
 He had always been somewhat suspicious of such woolly arts and had never had any degree of success in them.

 Saito was drawn from his musings by the scent of sandalwood as it tickled his nose.
-Tsubaki-sensei had lit the braziers in the four cardinal directions and thrown some of the scented wood in, knowing it was a favourite of Saito's.
+Tsubaki-sensei had lit the braziers in the four cardinal directions and thrown some of the scented wood in, knowing it was a favourite of Saito's when he was meditating.

 "Hiiraga-kun, you have up to twelve hours to complete the ceremony.
 You may only leave before that time if the Cloister's wards detect that you have completed the task set."
 Tsubaki-sensei told him, his face blank and emotionless as his position required.